sugaryourcoffee/circlus/doc/circlus-setup.md

     $ bundle install
     $ rails g devise:install

-This will provide some information
+This will provide some information how to do additional configuration

     Some setup you must do manually if you haven't yet: